A glass container with pothos clippings.

 Impatience Rooting pothos cuttings takes 2- 4+ weeks minimum.
 Allow a month before assuming failure.

-a green pothos plant in a white ceramic pot on a white table.
+A green pothos plant in a white ceramic pot on a white table.

-Can I propagate in water or soil?
+Is it better to propagate pothos in water or soil?

 A very full thriving pothos plant.

-Keep Growing Friends!
+Keep Growing, Friends!

 my signature, a drawing of me holding a coffee cup that says Create.